 Mike wound up and smacked the paddle across the tree trunk.
 It broke neatly in half.
 I stared, then laughed.

 “Hey, that paddle cost me 10 bucks!
 Now I’ve got to replace it!”

 “Yup, but I’m done paddling, and I’m not gonna use it again, and nobody else is either,” he said.
 “And you can’t beat me up because I’ll tell Mom and here comes Randy!”

 Randy and Linda pulled into the little park in their Bronco.
 Randy and I lifted the canoe up on the roof while Mike told Linda stories about the river.

 Randy commented how different Mike looked, and for the first time, I realized the impact the river can have on people,

 Mike acted like a confident young man, in everything he did, from hauling gear, paddling, to the way he walked.
-The pale, pudgy kid who’d left Lake Itasca five weeks before had dropped at least 10 pounds and now had a dark tan, and hardened muscles from all the paddling.
-His diet had really helped – he’d lost fat from around his waist, and had new muscles on his chest and arms.
+The pale, pudgy kid who’d left Lake Itasca five weeks before had dropped 20 pounds and now had a dark tan, and hardened muscles from all the paddling.
+The high protein diet had really helped – he’d slimmed down a lot and had well-defined chest and arm muscles.

 There was also a new confidence that comes from succeeding at a difficult task.
 Mike was jubilant about the end of the trip and chattered about what he was going to do at home and the things he was going to eat.
 I planned on visiting Linda and Randy for a couple of days, then getting back to the river.
 But Mike had one last request.

-“After you get to the Gulf, or wherever you stop, you have to break your paddle too,” he said.
+“Wherever you decide to stop, you have to break your paddle too,” he said.
 “It shows the trip is over.”